tum-pbs/CG-Solver-in-the-Loop/README.md

 ![HybridSimPerformance](documentation/figures/results_hybridsim_performance.PNG)

 ## Combining Solver-Based and Physics-Informed Training

 To leverage both the stability advantage we observed for the physics-informed model and the reduction in solver iterations provided by the solver-based training approach, we combined them into a fourth loss formulation.
 This approach no longer contains a direct difference of the network's output to an intermediate solver solution.
 Instead, it uses the output plus 5 additional differentiable solver iterations to correct the input divergence.
 The combined loss then minimizes the residual divergence of that correction.

 We found that this effectively eliminated the checkerboard pattern and stability issues our previous solver-based approach showed, while maintaining the iteration reduction it enabled.
 The combined loss formulation can therefore be used to train models that function well as standalone pressure solvers and as providers of an initial pressure guess for the CG solver.

 ![CombinedLoss](documentation/figures/results_testset_combinedloss.PNG)

+# How to run the code

+How to ...

+# Conclusions

+The SOL-phy model is able to cope with the divergence resulting from its own pressure corrections significantly better than the other versions, leading to a residual divergence that only slowly increases and even stagnates.
+This is even more interesting considering that, although it does not have the same checkerboard artifacts as SOL-5, there is a noticeable striped pattern in SOL-phy’s residual divergence.
+It appears that using the physics-baseed error metric for the final comparison instead of a direct difference between network output and solver output makes the trained network more tolerant to erratic patterns in its input.

+In summary, SOL-phy combines the advantages of PHY and SOL-5 versions effectively.
+Due to observing the solver at training time, it retains the usefulness as an initial guess for the CG solver and thus achieves an almost identical speed-up as SOL-5 in a hybrid simulation.
+It also gains in simulation stability, as its error is ultimately determined by the actual physical residual.

+Oveall our results demonstrate the usefulness of training neural networks in conjunction with the PDE environment in which they should later on be employed.
+Specifically, the results here demonstrate the importance of this training methodology for iterative solvers, and there is a large vareity of interesting developments to be made in order to obtain robust and efficient solvers that combine traditional numerical methods with trained neural networks.

+If you find this repository useful, or have ideas for improvements we'd be happy to hear from you, e.g., at <i15ge@cs.tum.edu>!